About Zachariah Claypole White

 Zachariah Claypole White is a North Carolina-born writer and educator.

 His poetry and prose have appeared in Southeast Review, Prairie Schooner, Bourbon Penn, The Hong Kong Review, Strange Horizons, The Best Weird Fiction of the Year, and The Rumpus, amongst others.
-Zachariah’s awards include Flying South's poetry prize as well as two nominations for the Best of the Net and one for a Pushcart Prize.
+Zachariah’s awards include Flying South's poetry prize, The Fifth Corner’s Dark Fiction Prize, and nominations for both the Pushcart Prize and the Best of the Net.

 His work explores the intersections of disability, grief, identity, and belonging, as well as the lived experiences of surviving and navigating severe obsessive-compulsive disorder (OCD).

-Currently based in Philadelphia, Zachariah teaches at the Community College of Philadelphia, Saint Joseph’s University, and the Writing Institute at Sarah Lawrence College.
+Currently based in Philadelphia, Zachariah teaches at the Community College of Philadelphia and the Writing Institute at Sarah Lawrence College.